 With the lettuce, any variety on the crispy end of the spectrum will do, such as the butterhead the recipe calls for (which includes Boston and Bibb varieties) lettuce, but Romaine or iceberg would also work well.

 For tomatoes, you want to use a variety that falls under the category of what some people call slicing tomatoes.
 They are big, meaty, and perfect for slicing to put on sandwiches (hence the name).
-Some examples include beefsteak, Brandywine, or Cherokee purple.
+Some examples include beefsteak, Brandywine, or Mortgage Lifter.
 Avoid plum tomatoes; they are better suited for making pasta sauce.
 And as always, you want to choose ripe, in-season tomatoes whenever possible.

 If it's the dead of winter and you're really craving this sandwich, give sun-dried tomatoes or tomato jam a try!

 Sourdough is my bread of choice because it has tons more flavor than your standard white sandwich bread while still having the right structure for piling with ingredients.

 If you've read this far, you will see that although I have a recipe listed below, feel free to treat it more like a general guide to create whatever is the perfect sandwich for you.
 However, I do strongly suggest that sandwiches be eaten with chips and your favorite iced drink of choice.

 More Grilled Cheese Recipes to Try:

 Grilled Cheese BLT

 8 ounces (2 cups) shredded cheddar cheese

 2 slicing tomatoes (such as beefsteak, Brandywine, or Cherokee purple), sliced 1/4-inch thick